mylonasc/mylonasc.github.io/_posts/2019-11-26-FarmGraph.md

 * Turbine-turbine and intra-turbine interactions are edges
 * global parameters are weather conditions.

 In an initial attempt, a manual pre-selection of properties and variables describing these graph parameters were made.
 The data from a wind-farm of 111 turbines was used for training a graph neural network (full GraphNet).
 The farm I studied spans 20km by 10km radius.
 Therefore some data cherry picking was necessary in order for the variation of operational and global environmental parameters along the whole farm to be small.
 In the future I want to see if I can capture the underlying wind field as a latent effect.
 That could be possible through modeling the wind field, for instance, on a grid or a mesh superimposed on the farm, with dynamics learned directly from data.
 The work on [Attentive Neural Processes](https://arxiv.org/abs/1901.05761), which are loosely related to Gaussian Processes is related to this idea.
-Computation on unstructured meshes can be
-facilitated with GraphNets ([Learning Mesh-Based Simulation with Graph Networks](https://arxiv.org/abs/2010.03409) and in particular [Graph Element Networks](https://arxiv.org/abs/1904.09019) are contain some good ideas on the details on how to achieve this).
+Computation on unstructured meshes can be facilitated with GraphNets ([Learning Mesh-Based Simulation with Graph Networks](https://arxiv.org/abs/2010.03409) and in particular [Graph Element Networks](https://arxiv.org/abs/1904.09019) are contain some good ideas on the details on how to achieve this).

 The first results seemed quite promising

 ![Actual and predicted farm state (power and turbine orientation) for all turbines, given only global turbulence, wind speed and wind orientation.
 The arrows represent the wind inflow orientation at each turbine.](/img/power_on_farm_lowTi.png)

 ![same as previous plot for higher windspeed](/img/power_on_farm_lowTi_HighWsp.png)

-Although this part may not seem very convincing, one needs to keep in mind that the global operational characteristics are parameterized by 3 values and we ask of the network to predict how much all turbines in a 20km by 10km area produce!
+Although this part may not seem very convincing, one needs to keep in mind that the global operational characteristics are parameterized by 3 values and we ask of the network to predict the operational statistics of all turbines in a 20km by 10km area will operate.
 The weather conditions are of course not expected to be the same all over the farm and at the moment I take no measures to take that into account.
 The only parameters entering the network are special features encoding the turbine relative position, and the turbine rated power.
-I also use the encode/process/decode approach used in the DeepMind paper and small ReLU networks.
+The encode/process/decode approach was used is n the DeepMind paper and small ReLU networks.
 The GraphNets were fast to train and converged reliably.

 ### Generalization to unseen farm configurations
 I find GraphNets exciting, also due to the potential of generalizing to different farm configurations and learning physical laws in a data-driven manner.